JeffCoster/merge/ex2a.md

 >- the snippet just shows the mapping for the top 2 levels, and a small part of the level 3
 >>- in the full mapping, the maximum of 6 levels are mapped
+>>- The full mapping, for Example 2, is contained in the <a href="examples/taxonomy/merger-map.js" target="_blank">merger-map.js</a> file --as an object graph, ready for browser import.

 >- collections within the instanceFill of a collection, are how merger maps the hierarchy of section templates to source object arrays
 >>- in example 1 this approach was used to map products in a list, and to list sizes for each of those products